Skip to main content

 2026 Timeline for manuscript review and resubmission:

-• Approved manuscripts will be submitted to MIT Press for production on___ 2026.
+• Approved manuscripts will be submitted to MIT Press for production by the end of December 2026.

 • Publication decisions will be communicated to authors using the submission platform.